Frequently Asked Questions

 There are 14 participating high school campuses in northeast Wisconsin and Michigan’s Upper Peninsula.
 For a complete list of participating high schools, please visit the participating high schools page.

 How do I register?

-Each winter, the teachers and counselors at college credit program participating high schools announce the following year’s program.
+Each winter, the teachers and counselors at College Credit Program participating high schools announce the following year’s program.
 They conduct pre-testing at the high schools in February or March for English and mathematics courses.
-Each applicant must fill out a registration form, provide an updated transcript and take the appropriate pre-test.
+Each applicant must provide an updated transcript and take the appropriate pre-test.
 St. Norbert College selects participants based on the applicant’s overall GPA, past grades in the discipline and test scores.
-Once selected, the applicant works with his or her counselor to schedule the college credit course for the following semester.
+Once selected, the applicant works with his or her counselor to schedule the college credit course for the following semester and fill out an online registration form.
 Payment for the course(s) is due during the first two weeks of the high school’s fall semester.

 What courses are offered?